Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/event_handling.rst.txt

 Timer Event Handling
 --------------------

 The event handling pattern for the Customised Timer has been separated from the centralised event manager workflow.
-Logically the timer is a separate process thus in a parallel system make it more modular and easier to debug.
+Logically the timer is a separate process, thus in a parallel system make it more modular and easier to debug.
 On the other hand, unlike the ``FloatEventInvoker`` where one or more float argument unity events could be triggered simultaneously, there should be only one kind of time pattern :guilabel:`time starts` > :guilabel:`time changes` > :guilabel:`time flows` > :guilabel:`time finishes` (as long as we are still in 3-dimensional world without applying Einstein's relativity) thus no need for going through a central event manager as no various kinds of time events need to be flexibly manipulated.
-In this scenario, back to the plot in previous event manager session above, going through the event manager is actually more complex than just using timer instances.
+In this scenario, back to the plot in the previous event manager session above, going through the event manager is actually more complex than just using timer instances.

-In this case, the ``CutomTimer`` acts as the invoker, we first declare the instance of events in teh script without using dictionaries and enumerations:
+In this case, the ``CutomTimer`` acts as the invoker, we first declare the instance of events in the script without using dictionaries and enumerations:

 .. code-block:: C#